Diamond buffer: Clipping behaviour

 Ordinary two-stage ("doubles") or three-stage ("triples") emitter followers clip when the instant input voltage approaches either positive or negative supply rail.
-Clipping due do current starvation of the output stage is not a concern because the preceding stages are almost always able to deliver the required currents into the bases of the output transistors, even when their beta droops at very high output currents.
+Clipping due to current starvation of the output stage is not a concern because the preceding stages are almost always able to deliver the required currents into the bases of the output transistors, even when their beta droops at very high output currents.
 The diamond follower behaves differently, because the base currents of the output transistors (T2, T4) are limited by constant current sources (Ie1, Ie2).
 The same current sources also supply the collector-emitter currents of the input transistors (T1, T3).

 Maximum output current into a low-impedance load is thus proportional to the idle current of the first stage: Iout.max.sourced=Ie1/βT2 or Iout.max.sunk=Ie2/βT4.
 At either of these points (which are usually asymmetrical) the base of the respective output transistor intercepts all current available from the source, and the input transistor shuts down, causing abrupt clipping.
 Maximum output voltage depends on these current-handling limits in conjunction with the load impedance, and on the configuration of constant current sources.
 Simple resistive current sources, in particular, severely limit maximum currents and voltages.
 In discrete-transistor circuits, which allow the use of large-value capacitors, both can be improved by bootstrapping the current-setting resistors.
 Bootstrapping both emitter and collector potentials of T1 and T2 has the added effect of eliminating the Early effect and thus improving linearity.
 The bootstrapped diamond follower remains fully functional at DC, although the benefits of capacitive bootstrapping show up only at AC signals.